PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 #### 3. Function and header file
-digital\_SIC.cpp, rcos\_filter.cpp are functions. wavetable.hpp is header file to generate different signals.
+digital\_SIC.cpp, rcos\_filter.cpp are functions. wavetable.hpp is header file to generate different signals. sic\_db is used to calculate the cancellation result in dB and it contains a fft block from github.

 ### Classification by signal
 #### 1. single sine wave